Man sentenced to 45 years for cold-case murder of Federal Way teen

 Jurors heard during trial that two young boys, who were cutting through the school campus to go skateboarding, saw a man pop up on an embankment and quickly walk away.
 The boys discovered Yarborough’s partially nude body, ran to one of their homes and told the boy’s parents, who called 911.

-Yaroborough had injuries to her face, her legs were scratched and dirty, and male DNA found under her fingernails was proof she “fought for her life” before she died, strangled with her nylons wrapped around her neck, according to Barbosa and evidence presented at trial.
+Yarborough had injuries to her face, her legs were scratched and dirty, and male DNA found under her fingernails was proof she “fought for her life” before she died, strangled with her nylons wrapped around her neck, according to Barbosa and evidence presented at trial.

 During the yearslong investigation into Yarborough’s killing, King County sheriff’s detectives sent DNA samples from nearly 100 men to the State Patrol Crime Lab to be tested against unknown male DNA found on several items of Yarborough’s clothing found near her body.
 The men were all eliminated as possible suspects, and her murder went unsolved for 28 years.